sfsu-joseo/CSC645/Projects/P2P Decentralized Network/README.md

   * info: this maps to a dictionary whose keys are dependent on whether one or more files are being shared:

-    · files—a list of dictionaries each corresponding to a file (only when multiple files are being shared).
-Each dictionary has the
+   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; · files: a list of dictionaries each corresponding to a file (only when multiple files are being shared).
+Each dictionary has the following keys:
-      following keys:

              · length: size of the file in bytes.

              · path: a list of strings corresponding to subdirectory names, the last of which is the actual file name

     · length: size of the file in bytes (only when one file is being shared)